BenCoyne/CV/README.md

 Makers Academy is a highly selective coding bootcamp who's aim is to produce self-sufficient and driven programmers.
 During the 16 weeks we covered:

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Phaser
-- RSpec, Jasmine
+- RSpec, Jest

 #### The Institue of Contemporary Music Performance (2008-2012)